45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 This type of page is for the times when you need a bit more space in your weekly spread but still want to have a complete weekly overview.

-I love the creativity behind cutting our a pattern and not just a straight line.
+I love the creativity behind cutting out a pattern and not just a straight line.
+I also really like how the color stands out against all the black elements.

 The idea of coloring inside the daily boxes is so fun, with more subtle colors like these it won't even interfere with writing your daily tasks.

-It looks great and definitely gave more space for decorating.
+It looks great and definitely gives more space for decorating.

 If you recreate this one, just be sure to be careful with cutting next to the binding.